-Liquid levels in the two leachate storage tanks are monitored to estimate available storage and prevent possible overflow of the tanks.
+Liquid levels in the two leachate storage tanks are monitored, either visually or by reading the liquid level readouts on the side of the tanks, to estimate available storage and prevent possible overflow of the tanks.
 To adjust the levels of leachate in the tanks, liquid can be transferred from one tank to another or additional truckloads can be sent offsite for disposal.

-L.8.a.2 Sampling, Analysis, and Results--
+L.8.a.2 Sampling, Analysis, and Results-

 Leachate is sampled from Manhole 9 every 6 months for water quality standards.
-The list of leachate test parameters is defined in the Water Quality and Leachate Monitoring Plan contained in Attachment M-2 of this 2003 Operations Permit application.
+The list of leachate test parameters is defined in the Water Quality and Leachate Monitoring Plan contained in Attachment M-2 of this 20043 Operations Permit application.

-FLORIDA DEPARTMENT OF ENVIRONMENTAL PROTECTION The Solid Waste Director is responsible for reviewing all data reports and submitting them to the FDEP.
+The Solid Waste Director is responsible for reviewing all data reports and submitting them to the FDEP.